Guardians vs. Angels Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 38 hits with nine doubles, a triple, four home runs and 19 walks.
-He has driven in 20 runs with five stolen bases.
+- Ramirez has 40 hits with 10 doubles, a triple, four home runs, 20 walks and 21 RBI.
+He's also stolen five bases.

 Ramírez Recent Games